RF Transmitter

 Schematic of the receiver

-The receiver constituted by RF receiver module RLP434A at 418MHz, the microcontroller AT90S2313 and the 2 relays with can handle any electric (or electronic) device up to 10 Amps (the contacts of my relays are 10Amp at 250Volts).
+The receiver is constituted by RF receiver module RLP-418A at 418MHz, the microcontroller AT90S2313 and the 2 relays which can handle any electric (or electronic) device up to 10 Amps (the contacts of my relays are 10Amp at 250Volts).

-The RLP434A is an RF receiver module with receipt frequency at 418MHz with ASK modulation.
+The RLP-418A is an RF receiver module that works at 418MHz with ASK modulation.
 There are 2 outputs from this module, the digital, with levels from 0v to VCC (5 volts in our case) and the analog output.
 Analog output is not used.
-The transmitter send 4 bytes with 2400bps 4 times and the receiver RLP-434A, collect them and move them to AT90S2313 to RxD pin, PD0.
+The transmitter sends 4 bytes with 2400 bps 4 times and the receiver RLP-434A, collect them and move them to AT90S2313 through RxD pin, PD0.

 Two reasons to select AT90S2313 (20pins) instead of AT90S2343 (8pins) is because